OrganismalSystemsBiology/analytic_cosinor/README.md

 This method is particularly useful for:
 - Circadian rhythm analysis in biological data
-- Large-scale analysis of rhythmic patterns (millions of timeseries)
+- Large-scale analysis of rhythmic patterns at a specific frequency (millions of time series)
-- Any time-series analysis requiring efficient rhythmicity detection
 - Studies where computational efficiency is critical

 ## Note